List of Farid Gabteni’s quotes

 Focusing one’s attention and reflection on what one says, what one hears and what one sees, is to become aware of things, of oneself, and of others.
 Correctly deciphering beyond what one says, what one hears and what one sees, is to become aware of all of the things, of oneself, and of others in their entirety.
 Beyond these two groups, one finds the True, the Inexpressible Reality.
 (Farid Gabteni)

-To deny the Qurân its scientific aspect is to ignore or forget that the Islamic scholars and civilisation are the fruit of a Quranic culture which encourages reflection and scientific research.
-The influence and the contribution of the Qurân to the Muslim scholars are undeniable and historically proven.
+To deny the Qurân its scientific dimension is to ignore or forget that Islamic scholars and civilisation are the product of a Quranic culture that fosters reflection and scientific inquiry.
+The influence and contribution of the Qurân upon Muslim scholars are indisputable and historically documented.
 (Farid Gabteni)

-Muslim scholars have all been believers, trained through study of the Qurân.
-Almost all of them became theologians, before specializing in various scientific disciplines.
-They enriched Science with their knowledge and all thereof acquired throughout the history of humanity.
-Their works are nowadays considered as the precursor of modern science.
-Time and again, these scholars have testified that in-depth study of the Qurân was the source of their scientific vocation.
+Muslim scholars were all believers, formed through the study of the Qurân.
+Nearly all first became theologians before specializing in various scientific disciplines.
+They enriched Science with their own knowledge, together with that inherited from the long course of human history.
+Their works are today regarded as precursors to modern science.
+Repeatedly, these scholars attested that an in-depth study of the Qurân lay at the origin of their scientific vocation.
 (Farid Gabteni)

-And those to whom knowledge and assurance (faith, belief) were Reported have said (…) (Qurân / Chapter 30, verse 56).
-In this verse, the word ‘knowledge’ precedes the word ‘faith’, both must be considered simultaneously, one with the other.
-Indeed, the result of knowledge combined with faith is peace, serenity, a peaceful (سليم), healthy and saintly heart.
-History has proven that, without knowledge or discernment, every belief is dependent on circumstances and passion, which lead to the best and/or to the worst.
+And those to whom knowledge and assurance (faith, belief) were Reported said (…) (Qurân / Chapter 30, verse 56).
+In this verse, the word ‘knowledge’ precedes the word ‘faith’, and both must be apprehended simultaneously, one with the other.
+Indeed, the conjunction of knowledge and faith yields peace, serenity, and a peaceful (سليم), healthy and saintly heart.
+Without knowledge or discernment, every belief remains subject to circumstances and passion, which may lead to the best and/or to the worst—as History demonstrates.
 (Farid Gabteni)

-All Muslim scholars were – without exception – Quranists, as was the Prophet himself; and the deviationist extremists were all traditionalists, and those of today are no less such; that says it all.
+All Muslim scholars were, without exception, Quranists, as was the Prophet himself; and all deviationist extremists were traditionalists—those of today no less so.
+That says it all.
 (Farid Gabteni)

-Muslims of progress and of Science provided humanity with the basis of modern knowledge.
-Islâm is the only world religion to have given birth to a civilisation of science.
-Backward-thinkers, fanatics and criminals have always, in all times and all societies, been something from which humanity has needed to heal itself.
+Muslims of progress and Science have transmitted to humanity the foundations of all modern knowledge.
+Islâm is the only religion in the world to have given rise to a scientific civilisation.
+As for reactionaries, fanatics and criminals, they have always, in every age and every society, been ills from which humanity must heal.
 (Farid Gabteni)

 To be a Muslim, one must bear witness that there is no god but God.
-And to be a true witness, to be able to attest to the truth, reality, it requires a knowledge, an understanding of facts and things.
-Once this knowledge acquired, we access then faith by reason and heart, we become humble in the peace and love of God, we know where we come from and where we go, we act with benevolence and beneficence; we distinguish good from evil, truth from falsehood.
+And to be a true witness—to attest to truth and reality—requires knowledge, an understanding of facts and realities.
+Once such knowledge is acquired, one then attains faith through reason and the heart, one becomes humble in the peace and love of God, comes to know where one comes from and where one is going, acts with benevolence and beneficence, and distinguishes good from evil, truth from falsehood.
 (Farid Gabteni)

-The Muslim who knows, is a being of Peace, tolerant, good, benevolent and beneficent; he believes in the Unique God without associate, in the God of Israel, of Christ, of Muhammad, in the God of all men without distinction, in the God of the skies, the earth and what is between them, in the God of those who live in the skies and on earth.
-And certainly if the Creance, the Religion with God is Islâm, He Brings up to whom He Wants and He Forgives to whom He Wants.
-So not one excluded, all His creatures enter His Mercy.
-And I say that this is not a point of detail.
+The Muslim who knows is a man of Peace—tolerant, good, benevolent, and beneficent; he believes in the One God, without partners: the God of Israel, of Christ, and of Muhammad, the God of all humankind without distinction, the God of the heavens and the earth and whatsoever lies between them, the God of those who dwell in the heavens and on the earth.
+And indeed, if the Creance, the Religion with God, is Islâm, He Raises whom He Wills and Forgives whom He Wills.
+Thus none is excluded, and all His creatures enter into His Mercy.
+And I affirm that this is not a point of detail.
 (Farid Gabteni)

-There is no greater happiness than to dispel fears, to ease pain, to relieve misfortunes and to put joy into people’s hearts.
-Charity is honor and greatness.
+There is no greater bliss than to dispel fears, to alleviate pain, to relieve misfortunes, and to bring joy into hearts.
+Beneficence is honor and greatness.
 (Farid Gabteni)

-The Qurân is not an arcane book, reserved solely for the initiated; it is expressly exoteric in that it can and must be shared and taught publicly.
-However, due to its divine nature, the text features and conveys several levels of juxtaposing and complementary reading; no interpretation – literal or anagogical – can break free.
-That being said, its signified meaning can be inferred with an optimal probability of discourse analysis, be it specific or generic.
-The Qurân is therefore accessible to all people who are bestowed with reason and common sense; it is incomprehensible to the deaf who do not want to hear, and the blind who do not want to see.
+The Qurân is not an esoteric book reserved for the initiated alone; it is expressly exoteric insofar as it may and must be publicly shared and taught.
+Yet, by virtue of its divine nature, the text encompasses and conveys several juxtaposing and complementary levels of reading; no exegesis, whether literal or anagogical, can dispense with them.
+That being said, its signified meaning is nonetheless inferred with an optimal probability from discourse analysis, whether specific or generic.
+The Qurân is thus accessible to all human beings endowed with reason and common sense; it remains hermetic to those who, though deaf, refuse to hear, and though blind, refuse to see.
 (Farid Gabteni)

 History of philosophy teaches us that thinkers speak and use words by attaching great importance to what they convey – both etymologically and timelessly – as a meaning and significance.
 This process – which incites subtlety while rejecting ambiguity – is essential to the conception and establishment of an explicit theoretical basis as critical thought.
 (Farid Gabteni)

-I demonstrate throughout my book, through dozens of examples, that the Qurân insists on and encourages reflection, reasoning, and the search for knowledge; therefore, the understanding of God.
-The Qurân is not law in itself, but Revelation; it is Religion in that it establishes a connection between man and the Divine Order, a Superior Reality, which takes the form of Knowledge, Faith, Kindness, Charity, the Order of good, Abstinence from evil, Pacification and Peace; that is the original Message of Islâm.
+Throughout my book, I demonstrate, by means of numerous examples, that the Qurân emphasizes and encourages reflection, reasoning, and the pursuit of knowledge—thereby leading to the knowledge of God.
+The Qurân is not a law in itself but a Revelation; it is Religion insofar as it establishes a relationship between man and the Divine Order, that of a Higher Reality, expressed through Knowledge, Faith, Benevolence, Beneficence, the Enjoining of good, the Avoidance of evil, Pacification and Peace.
+Such is the original Message of Islâm.
 (Farid Gabteni)

 The Truth, nothing but the Truth, the whole Truth, I only want and I only seek the True of the Truth; regardless of the consequences.
 (Farid Gabteni)

-Unlike the Bible and most sacred books that chronologically relate the history of creation, the world, man, the Prophets and Messengers, the Qurân, for its part, aside from Joseph or exceptionally, does not report events in one single piece, in any particular chapter, instead, they are fragmented and presented in a nonlinear way throughout the whole of the corpus.
-It is not necessarily about relating historical facts themselves, but more about stimulating scientific research, analysis and reflection, which raise the soul to Islâm.
+Unlike the Bible and most sacred books, which chronologically relate the history of creation, the world, man, the Prophets and the Messengers, the Qurân, for its part, except in the case of Joseph, or exceptionally, does not recount events as a continuous whole, within a given chapter; rather, they are fragmented and set forth in a non-linear manner across the whole corpus.
+It is not necessarily to relate historical facts as such, but to arouse scientific research, analysis and reflection, thereby elevating the soul toward Islâm.
 (Farid Gabteni)

 I’m in pain, I suffer from my powerlessness in the face of so much misery in the world, I am ashamed of those who, powerful and rich, claim to be my friends, politically do very little and do not devote at least the fifth of their budgets to contributing to the eradication of poverty and wretchedness ; now I’ve said it.
 (Farid Gabteni)

-In Africa, Asia, South America and elsewhere in the world, forests are being devastated, lakes and rivers have dried up, lands and villages are engulfed, entire populations are displaced, millions of people live below the poverty line, there are hundreds of thousands of victims of famine, murder, kidnapping and human organ trafficking, millions of women are beaten and assaulted, hundreds of thousands of children are enslaved etc. There is no mention of that except beyond a certain threshold of horror‚ or then, for the Football World Cup.
+In Africa, Asia, South America, and elsewhere in the world, forests are devastated, lakes and rivers dry up, land and villages are engulfed, entire populations are displaced, millions live below the poverty line, hundreds of thousands fall victim to famine, murder, kidnapping, and organ trafficking, millions of women are beaten and abused, and hundreds of thousands of children are enslaved… Yet such things are only spoken of when horror reaches a certain threshold‚ or on the occasion of the Football World Cup.
 (Farid Gabteni)

-The world will not evolve through cries and lamentations, with weapons and with tears.
-Instead, we can change it using conscience, knowledge and intelligence.
-It will not move forward with force and domination, but through the heart and the intellect.
-It cannot be built on utopias, but using a re-founded, mature and united Humanity.
+The world will not evolve through clamor and lamentation, through weapons and tears.
+Rather, we will change it through awareness, knowledge, and intelligence.
+It will not move forward through force and domination, but through the heart and reason.
+It will not be built through utopias, but through a restored, mature, and united Humanity.
 (Farid Gabteni)

-The advance of Islâm, which contrasts with the degeneration of some Muslims, can be explained by the universal nature of its original Message, a Message that cannot be restrained by the vicissitudes that Muslims have been facing for many centuries.
-It Is He Who Sent His Envoy with the guidance and the creance (religion) of the true, so that He Manifests it above any creance (religion); and [even] though it has constrained those who associate (Qurân / Chapter 61, verse 9).
+The advance of Islâm, in contrast with the degeneration of some Muslims, is explained by the universality of its original Message, which cannot be contained by the vicissitudes that Muslims have endured for centuries.
+It Is He Who Sent His Envoy with guidance and the creance (religion) of the true, that He may Manifest it over all creance (religion); and [even] though it has constrained the associators (Qurân / Chapter 61, verse 9).
 (Farid Gabteni)

-The simultaneous emergence of the charlatan (الدجال) and charlatanism is from now on effective worldwide; they characteristically present themselves under the false pretences of virtue and piety.
-Many believe in these facades, until the light of knowledge is irrevocably manifest and allows to confuse these dark and evil forces.
+Simultaneously, the emergence of the charlatan (الدجال) and of charlatanism is now effective throughout the world; they are characterized by presenting themselves under false semblances of virtue and piety.
+Many fall prey to them, until the light of knowledge irrevocably manifests itself, and enables one to confound these dark and maleficent forces.
 (Farid Gabteni)

 Being a Muslim is coming out of darknesses into Light, the Qurân enounces; and not the reverse, as charlatans preach it.
 (Farid Gabteni)

-Under the cover of an islam that has been distorted by ignorantists, some fanatics, corruptors of the faith, who are at ease with ignominy, commit the worst crimes against God and humanity.
-By distorting Islâm and all the universal, moral values, they are cultivating discord, hatred of others, violence and sectarianism.
-Although it is undeniable that these demonic criminals target and threaten civilisation as a whole, Muslims are the first victims of their theories and their nightmarish practices.
+Under the cover of an islam that has been distorted by ignorantists, some fanatics—corruptors of the faith, steeped in ignominy—commit the worst crimes against God and humanity.
+By distorting Islâm and all universal moral values, they cultivate discord, hatred of others, violence, and sectarianism.
+Though it is undeniable that these demonic criminals target and threaten civilisation as a whole, Muslims remain the foremost victims of their theories and their nightmarish practices.
 (Farid Gabteni)

 No greatness in the petty, in the tyrant or the murderer; their only master is their animal, rascally instinct.
 (Farid Gabteni)